Avergrove/avergroves-learning-notes/docs/tetris/opener_catalog.md

 ### FinT Cannon
 - Early SZT opener
 - Great for learning Fin T-spins.

-### SDPC:
-- "Early" O opener.
-Early is in quotation marks because you can use it whenever SZT doesn't before that..
-- The most common usage is SDPC spin / Extended SDPC Spin.
-It deals massive damage.
-But please don't abuse it.
-- The end of the opener is a funnel shape.
-You might get lucky and get garbage in the center for MASSIVE damage.

 ### Divorced Gassho (keymo)
 - Why I stopped using this: I wanted a more streamlined, "symmetrical" build that doesn't build extremely high.